 Skip to content

-Louis Stokes Alliances for Minority Participation (LSAMP) is a program in the Division of Human Resource Development (HRD), within the Directorate for Education and Human Resources (EHR) at the National Science Foundation (NSF).
-LSAMP was authorized by Congress and established in 1991 to help diversify the science, technology, engineering and mathematics (STEM) workforce.
-The program accomplishes this mission by funding institutions of higher education through a collective plan of action to implement evidence-based strategies for recruitment and retention to STEM degree for students historically underrepresented in these disciplines.
+The Louis Stokes Alliances for Minority Participation were funded by the Division of Human Resource Development (HRD), within the Directorate for Education and Human Resources (EHR) at the National Science Foundation (NSF).
+Authorized by Congress and established in 1991 to help diversify the science, technology, engineering and mathematics (STEM) workforce, the initiative ended in May 2025.
+Throughout its existence, alliances nationwide implemented evidence-based strategies for the recruitment and retention to STEM degree for students historically underrepresented in these disciplines.

-The LSAMP program priorities are to (a) increase individual student engagement, retention and progression to baccalaureate degrees for underrepresented racial and ethnic groups, (b) enable successful transfer of underrepresented minority students from two-year to four-year institutions in STEM programs (c) increase access to high quality STEM mentoring and undergraduate and graduate research experiences, (d) facilitate seamless transition of underrepresented minority students into STEM graduate programs and degree completion and (e) stimulate new research and learning on broadening participation in STEM disciplines.
+The LSAMP program priorities were to broaden participation in STEM disciplines by (a) increasing individual student engagement, retention and progression to baccalaureate degrees, (b) enabling successful transfer of underrepresented students from two-year to four-year institutions in STEM programs (c) increasing access to high quality STEM mentoring and undergraduate research experiences, (d) facilitating seamless transition of underrepresented students into STEM graduate programs and (e) stimulate new research and learning on broadening participation in STEM disciplines.

-Similarly, the MI-LSAMP evaluation efforts are being conducted by Rath Educational Evaluation & Research, a firm that is contracted as MI-LSAMP’s external evaluator.
-More information about the MI-LSAMP evaluation team and its activities can be found here.
+Similarly, the MI-LSAMP evaluation activities were being conducted by Rath Educational Evaluation & Research, a firm that is contracted as MI-LSAMP’s external evaluator.
+More information about the evaluation activities can be found here.

 University of Michigan